IBM/SpectrumScale_ECE_OS_READINESS/README.md

 The tool requires the packages that are listed on on packages.json, in addition to those would need nvme-cli if NVME are installed and storcli if SAS card is installed.

-The tool requires one parameter (--ip) to be passed, it has to be the IP where RAID traffic is going to happen.
+The tool requires one parameter (--ip) to be passed, it has to be the local IP where RAID traffic is going to happen.
 It does not allow names of a node it must be an IPv4 address

 ```
 # ./mor.py -h